zvzVMWWWin10/NoServerChatTool/README.md

 structure, and there is no functional code yet.
 This repository may remain in its initial phase for some time as I continue to develop the concept.

-I'm new writing code, and I have little experience about writing a big project.
+I'm a beginner in programming, and I have little experience about writing a big project.
 If anyone can see this thing, I hope he can provide some suggestions.

 Zhang Siyuan (zvzVMWWWin10@hotmail.com)
 10/19/2024